19hours/sg-statutes/Acts/Land Titles (Strata) Act.md

 [21/99]

-(9) The Board shall not approve an application made under subsection (3) if the Board is satisfied that —
+(9) The Board shall not approve an application made under subsection (3) —

+(a) if the Board is satisfied that —

-(a) the transaction is not in good faith after taking into account only the following factors:
+(i) the transaction is not in good faith after taking into account only the following factors:

-(i) the sale price for the flats and the land in the development;
+(A) the sale price for the flats and the land in the development;

-(ii) the method of distributing the proceeds of sale; and
+(B) the method of distributing the proceeds of sale; and

-(iii) the relationship of the purchaser to any of the proprietors; or
+(C) the relationship of the purchaser to any of the proprietors; or

-(b) the sale and purchase agreement would require any proprietor who has not agreed in writing to the sale to be a party to any arrangement for the development of the flats and the land in the development.
+(ii) the sale and purchase agreement would require any proprietor who has not agreed in writing to the sale to be a party to any arrangement for the development of the flats and the land in the development; or

-[21/99]
+(b) if the collective sale committee does not consent to any order made by the Board under subsection (7A).

+[46/2007 wef 04/10/2007]

 (10) Where no objection has been filed under subsection (5), the determination under subsection (9) shall be made by the Board on the basis of the facts available to the Board.